Perl: A Better Cross-Platform CLI Tool Across Unix Systems

 At first, I thought about installing GNU sed

-be the default, because doing so may break some scripts on the machine that assume
+on Mac but couldn’t force it to be the default because doing so might break some scripts on the machine that assume sed

 is the default one.